jasiaoliver/Active-Directory-Lab/README.md

 Hello!
 Welcome to my Github!
-Here you will find screenshots and videos of my cybersecurity labs!
+Here you will find screenshots and videos of my Active Directory labs!